Precision control of charge coherence in parallel double dot systems through spin-orbit interaction: Precision control of quantum coherence through spin-orbit interaction

-where we have assumed a symmetric coupling: $t_{1k}=t_{2k}$, and $\phi=\phi_1-\phi_2$, see Eq.~(\ref{Gam}).
-We will show that the cross-correlations of the dot-lead coupling, $\Gamma_{12/21}$, totally determine the coherence manipulation of the charge qubit, especially the phase $\phi$ in the cross-correlations is just the coherent phase of the charge qubit without decoherence.
+We will show that the spin-orbit coupling induced phase $\phi$ in the cross-correlations of the dot-lead coupling, $\Gamma_{12/21}$, totally determines the coherent phase between the two charge states of the double dot without decoherence.